 In the late 1980s John Randall—not his real name—created Katharsis as a primitive (amateurish looking) collection of black-and-white printed-out and photocopied stories and images sent on paper to subscribers through the mails.

-You can download a 1989 issue of the Katharsis Project Newsletter:
+You can download for free a 1989 issue of the Katharsis Project Newsletter:

 Nevada Mystery Man